Guide to Worker's Compensation in New Jersey

-Can I Be Fired for Submitting an Unemployment Claim?
+Can I Be Fired for Submitting a Workers' Compensation Claim?

 Sometimes employers attempt to bully employees into keeping quiet about on-the-job injuries.
 This can be motivated by a desire to keep the number of claims low because more claims can affect the amount the employer pays for the policy.
 Employers may attempt to make injured workers feel guilty or hesitant to report a claim to workers’ compensation or may refuse to do so on an employee’s behalf.
 Some may overtly or subtly threaten an employee with retribution or termination.

 In New Jersey, the workers’ compensation law specifically prohibits employers from discriminating against or terminating employees because they have claimed or attempted to claim workers’ compensation benefits.
 Workers are also protected if they testified or are about to testify in another employee’s worker’s compensation matter.
 If you believe you have been terminated or discriminated against for participating in a workers’ compensation action, you should consult with an attorney.

 Pay Attention to Time Limits

 As with other types of insurance claims, you only have a certain amount of time to submit a claim for a work-related injury.